 - You’ve gotta network to get work.
 Chat to others in fringes – you never know what useful connections you will make.

 - Most fringes have free food and drinks – make the most of it.

 - In previous years, I’ve met more MPs at the bars than official meetings.
 Whether to drink or not is your prerogative, but it’s definitely worth staying up late to visit the main conference bars – you’ll absolutely run into politicians there.

 - Go visit the stalls in the conference hall.
 Not only will you get to see the incredible work of some amazing charities in the UK, the guide dogs are always there if you need to chill out for a second (you can even pat them).

 - It’s a marathon not a sprint.
 More often than not it’s an early start and late finish – make sure you look after yourself.

 - Make sure you also attend the fringe events hosted by other Bond members and allies.
-A full readout of these incredible events can be found here.

 - Loads of vitamin C – oranges help!

 Find out more about fringe events this party conference season.